timurrrr/ft86/performance_driving/track_day_prep.md

   * If the camber is not limited by any regulations for you, aim for -3.3º front and -2.5º rear camber as a starting point.
-    * You'll need adjustable rear upper _or_ lower control arms to be able to achieve that.
+    * You'll need adjustable rear upper _or_ lower control arms to be able to achieve that rear camber.
 Please do your own research on the pros and cons of RUCA vs RLCA.
     * The stock toe arms should be sufficient for -2.5º rear camber.
-  * You will need to get the toe re-aligned after installing camber bolts.
+  * You will need to get the toe re-aligned after installing camber bolts to get it just right, but small changes in camber don't have a very strong impact on toe.
   * A good starting point is 0 toe in the front and 0.07º of toe per side in the rear.
 * Tires